 A student receiving Federal financial aid who loses financial aid eligibility may continue to attend the program subject to meeting the general satisfactory academic progress policy, but during a period without financial aid, the student will be responsible for all expenses associated with attending the program.

-A student can re-establish eligibility by securing a cumulative grade point average of 2.0 by completing incompletes and receiving satisfactory grades.
-The student will then resume receiving aid for the aid period after re-establishing eligibility.
+A student wishing to re-establish financial aid eligibility must agree to meet the requirements of a provided academic plan and fulfill that plan.
+The student may regain eligibility by securing a cumulative grade point average of 2.0 and/or resolving other SAP requirements by completing courses with satisfactory grades in a defined time period.
+The student may then be approved to receive aid for the aid period after re-establishing eligibility.

 Leave of Absence (LOA)

 Students are expected to adhere to the published schedule of their program and maintain satisfactory academic progress.
 If a student needs to take off a semester but wishes to stay enrolled, he or she must submit a leave of absence request.

 By filing a leave of absence, a student requests permission to withdraw from classes for a semester and be readmitted in the following semester.
 A leave of absence for any semester cannot be granted any later than the end of the first week of that semester.
 A student who withdraws from classes after week one will be subject to the withdrawal and refund policies for that semester.

 For a student to be given Leave of Absence, he or she must: